SarahBeecroft/ables/faq.md

 2. Using the tools, methods and/or workflows that are suited to their community requirements.
 3. While making sure to consider that the allocation is a shared resource for their community (if in doubt, consult with your community bioinformatics lead, or the BioCommons)

+> **Note:**

-Communities can request additional resources when needed through the following form ([link](https://docs.google.com/forms/d/e/1FAIpQLSeaJdpQXbvXYfjwXFRPAmtc0FjJEcCwplM7kCWye1DFMtgx9g/viewform?usp=sf_link)), if the quarterly plan did not accurately predict resource requirements.
+> Communities can request additional resources when needed through the **[GoogleForm](https://docs.google.com/forms/d/e/1FAIpQLSeaJdpQXbvXYfjwXFRPAmtc0FjJEcCwplM7kCWye1DFMtgx9g/viewform?usp=sf_link)**, if the quarterly plan did not accurately predict resource requirements.

-Unused SUs can NOT be rolled-over to the next quarter.
-As ABLeS is a shared resource covering many communities, it is therefore expected that each community will adopt a best-effort approach to firstly estimate their computational requirement realistically and accurately, and also actively manage the allocations which are provided (i.e. don’t waste your allocation, as the resource is still finite).
+> Unused SUs **can NOT** be rolled-over to the next quarter.

+> As ABLeS is a shared resource covering many communities, it is expected that each community will adopt a best-effort approach to firstly estimate their computational requirement realistically and accurately, and also actively manage the allocations which are provided (i.e. don’t waste your allocation, as the resource is still finite).

 ## How do I submit a work plan for the quarter to the BioCommons team?

-The Australian BioCommons has a GoogleForm available that allows you to submit the quarterly plan for your community.
+The Australian BioCommons has a **[GoogleForm](https://docs.google.com/forms/d/e/1FAIpQLSeaJdpQXbvXYfjwXFRPAmtc0FjJEcCwplM7kCWye1DFMtgx9g/viewform?usp=sf_link)** available that allows you to submit the quarterly plan for your community.

 You can also submit the following using the same GoogleForm: